Tracey Spicer: Writing

-In 2016 Spicer contributed to the report, “Mates over Merit”, a study of gender differences in the Australian media.
+In 2016 Spicer contributed to the report "Mates over Merit", a study of gender differences in the Australian media.
 Spicer's contribution to the design, analysis and promotion of the WiM survey were recognised by the Walkley Foundation as one of three achievements supporting her nomination for the Walkley's Women's Leadership in Media award.

-Spicer has contributed stories to the books Unbreakable by Jane Caro and Father Figures by Paul Connolly.
+Spicer has contributed stories to the books Unbreakable by Jane Caro, Father Figures by Paul Connolly, and Bewitched and Bedevilled: Women Write the Gillard Years by Samantha Trenoweth.

-Tracey Spicer appeared in 3 events at the 2017 Brisbane Writers Festival in Brisbane, Queensland, Australia.
+Tracey Spicer has appeared hundreds of times at writers’ festivals across the country, including the 2025 Sydney Writers’ Festival and the 2017 Brisbane Writers Festival in Brisbane, Queensland, Australia.

+Public Speaking

+Spicer works as a keynote speaker, master of ceremonies and corporate facilitator.
+In December 2013, she delivered a TEDx talk, "The Lady Stripped Bare", at TEDxSouthBankWomen, held at the State Library of Queensland in Brisbane.
+In 2017, she was master of ceremonies for the International Women's Day events in Brisbane.
+On 16 May 2017, she addressed the Sydney Institute on the topic "Ways Forward for Women in the Workplace", arguing that quotas and targets are not enough on their own to address gender inequity in the workplace.
+Following the publication of Man-Made in 2023, she has spoken on artificial intelligence and bias, including as a panellist at SXSW Sydney in October 2023 and in a fireside conversation hosted by Women in Focus and Women's Agenda.